LGBT is an initialism that represents lesbian, gay, indiscriminate, and transgender.

 Our country can only be truly free if our society stops differentiating between them and LGBT people.
 It’s really immature of us if we can’t consider this community a part of our society just because of their sexuality.

 This article is neither a debate nor an informative post about the LGBT Community.
 The sole purpose of this article is to recommend you books which will give you a whole new perspective for LGBT people.

-So, here are 10 must-read books with positive LGBT themes:
+So, here’s the list of the 10 must-read books with positive LGBT themes.